How to create a Webflow Footer for a professional site in 2025?

 b) Legal information

-To stay compliant with regulations (e.g. GDPR in Europe), include links to:
+To stay in compliance with regulations (e.g. GDPR in Europe), include links to:

 • The privacy policy.